 2. Labour Inspection is authorized to review the cases related to violations of labour provisions and apply administrative sanctions as defined by Articles 77-80 of this Code and the Organic Law of Georgian on Labour Safety.

+Chapter XVIII Sanctions

 Article 77 - Violation of this Law